MarcusHoltz/marcusholtz.github.io/_posts/2023-09-20-rename-a-proxmox-node.md

 echo "NEW_HOSTNAME=$NEW_HOSTNAME" >> /root/pve-nodes-to-rename.tmp && echo -e "hostnames entered into temp file."
 sleep 1;
 #
-# This line reads the file we created into shell variables
+# This line reads the file we created into shell variables using a Process Substitution.
+This takes the output of a process, not just the stout, and reads it into the current shell environment.
 . <(cat /root/pve-nodes-to-rename.tmp) && echo -e "shell variables loaded into memory." sleep 1;
 #